 |Congressman Yarmuth visits Gutermuth Elementary School|

 I believe a comprehensive literacy program is central to our success.
-I am working with my colleagues to develop a new literacy program that will provide every child from birth through 12th grade with extensive literacy support.
+I helped develop a literacy program that will provide every child from birth through 12th grade with extensive literacy support.
 The inability to read at grade level is the strongest indicator that a child will drop out of school.
 We fail our children if we let them experience defeat in the classroom and ultimately give up on the path to a successful career.

 While it is important to improve our K-12 system, we must also continue to lower the cost of higher education for America’s families.
-In the 111th Congress, we made the single largest investment in increasing financial aid and helping families pay for college in American history.
 By reforming our federal student loan system, we can invest new savings directly into education.
 We can make college more affordable by increasing Pell Grant scholarships and keeping interest rates low while bolstering college access and completion.
 And we can simplify the financial aid application process.

 I believe education is the best investment we can make in the future of our country.
 Although it is often difficult to see beyond our short-term needs, if we prioritize long-term education reforms, we will give Americans the opportunity to fulfill their dreams while maintaining the highest-skilled workforce in the world.